pasdo501/battleship-client/README.md

 Client side code for a battleship app making use of websockets for communication between players.

-Currently deployed using [Surge](https://surge.sh) at http://living-achieve.surge.sh.
+Currently deployed using [Netlify](https://www.netlify.com/) at https://battleship.dominikpaschke.com.

-_Note:_ If deploying on Surge, after running `yarn build`, make sure to rename the `index.html` file to `200.html` so Surge can handle it as a fallback and make sure the React router works.
+_Note:_ If using Surge, after running `yarn build`, make sure to rename the `index.html` file to `200.html` so Surge can handle it as a fallback and make sure the React router works.

 See [README2](./README2.md) for CRA specific readme.